 Lee has a BSc and MSc in Molecular Biology from the University of Campinas (UNICAMP) in Brazil.
 Subsequently Lee obtained his PhD at the Laboratório Nacional de Luz Síncrotron (LNLS - Brazilian National Laboratory of Synchrotron Light) and UNICAMP.
 His training included Biology, Molecular and Structural Biology, Protein Crystallography, Computational Biology and Drug Discovery, gathered in places as diverse as Brazil, USA (The Scripps Research Institute), France (Université Paris V) and UK (Oxford).

-Oxford currently has around 450 alumni based in Brazil.
+Oxford currently has around 550 alumni in Brazil.
 Oxford alumni of all nationalities who now live in Brazil and neighbouring countries can link with each other via the Oxford University Society alumni group in Brazil which holds an annual Oxford & Cambridge Dinner for Oxbridge alumni in the region to meet and socialise.
 In addition, an Oxford Business Alumni chapter was launched in São Paulo in August 2012, in the presence of former Vice Chancellor Professor Andrew Hamilton.

 Oxford’s famous Brazilian alumni include Marcus Vinícius da Cruz e Mello Moraes (also known as Vinícius de Moraes and nicknamed O Poetinha (the little poet)) who was a poet, essayist, playwright, lyricist, and a seminal figure in contemporary Brazilian music.